- Navigate to onRecord > Procedures > Grading

-- Click on Manage Grades and find an example of a Student and Course that has Grades recorded.
+- Click on Manage Grades and find an example of a Student and Course where a passing grade is recorded but no credits attempted or awarded

-- If nothing is entered in the Total Credits section, add the amount of credits a Student will earn if they complete the course.
-(If grades have already been entered for the course, contact Support to re-trigger the credits for the course.)
+- If nothing is entered in the Total Credits section, add the amount of credit a Student will earn if they complete the course.

 - If there are Total Credits listed that were not added after grading was completed, then go to to the Grading tab and note the Standard Grade Plan Group tied to the course.